zbmed-semtec/mowl-graph2doc2vec/README.md

 * [MOWL library](https://github.com/bio-ontology-research-group/mowl) to generate graphs from ontologies
 * Libraries to create graph embeddings

-# Plan for the BioHackathon
+# Plan for the BioHackathon MENA 2023
 1. Using MOWL to generate a graph corresponding to the MeSH vocabulary.
 The input for this step is the MeSH vocabulary and the output is a graph.
 2. Using the RELISH corpus pre-annotated with MeSH terms (i.e., any entity from the MeSH vocabulary recognized in the text will have been replaced by the corresponding term ID) create a mini-graph for each document.
 Use co-occurrence to add weights to the edges.
 This graph will be most likely kind of disconnected (e.g., not too many edges).
 The input for this step will be a TSV file where each row is a pre-annotated article from the RELISH corpus (see example below) while the output will be a graph per document.
 3. For all nodes in a document mini-graph, identify the direct nodes coming from the MeSH-based graph and add them to the mini-graph.
 This will give you a  more connected graph, with background knowledge coming from the MeSH vocabulary.
 The inputs for this step are the document mini-graphs while the outputs will be document enriched mini-graphs.